liveryvideo/docs/docs/interactive-portal.md

 - Attached image
 - Rating result override
 - Link to product items
+- Optional time limit for answers
+- Optional hiding of the question text
+- Optional forcing of the interaction to the foreground

 #### Announcement

 <p align="center">
 <img src="portal/announcement-2024-2.png" width="400"/>
 </p>
 The announcement interaction is meant to prepare quick announcements with title and subtitle.
-This is shown only one time in the front-end, after the interaction disappears and can't be rewatched.
+This is shown only one time in the front-end, later the interaction disappears and can't be rewatched.

 Key features: